groovy-tutorial/groovy-tutorial/manuscript/06/06_01_Methods.md

 Let's look at the main components of that script:

 1. The `determineAverage` method is defined as before
-    * This can appear above or below the other code - Groovy doesn't care but I like to put them at the bottom of scripts so the reader is presented with the main script first
+    * This can appear above or below the other code
 1. A new list of numbers is created: `def scores = [2, 7, 4, 3]`
 1. The method is called with the `scores` variable passed as a parameter
 1. The return value (result) of `determineAverage` is stored in the `result` variable.